karmdude/React-Native-LoginSignUp/README.md

 ## Description
 This is a simple demo of a login/signup animation built with react-native.
 This repository contains the source code used to run the animation.
-The example is available in Exponent too: https://getexponent.com/@community/login-animation-example